 Grilled Portobello Mushrooms

-Every since learning to make Grilled Cauliflower Steaks, I’ve been completely enamored by the delicious simplicity of grilled veggies.
+Ever since learning to make Grilled Cauliflower Steaks, I’ve been completely enamored by the delicious simplicity of grilled veggies.
 It’s the same way I feel about roasted vegetables in the winter—10 minutes of effort for a plate piled high with scrumptious, healthy satisfaction.

-Grilled Portobello Mushrooms have a mega advantage over baked portobellos mushroom recipes: NO clean up at the end!
+Grilled portobello mushrooms have a mega advantage over baked portobellos mushroom recipes: NO clean up at the end!

 Simple Grilled Portobello Mushrooms

+- Portobello Mushrooms.
 One of the things I love most about portobello mushrooms is their “meaty” factor.
 I realize that probably sounds a bit odd because HELLO we are talking about a vegetable, but in kingdom veg, portobello mushrooms are especially satisfying, especially when grilled.

 The key to mega mushroom success is to enhance their flavor with a basic portobello mushroom marinade that plays up the portobellos’ earthy and (to use a word that’s both super foodie and super accurate) umami factor.

-Easy Portobello Mushroom Marinade
+Easy Portobello Mushroom Marinade Ingredients